 Definition: Tenancy Type is the category assigned based on the percentage of controlled area used for or to support office activities.

+Notes: Ratio of Usable Office Area sorted into categories:

+Solely Office (100%)

+Mainly Office (75% to &lt;100%)

+Mixed (25 to &lt;75%)

+Mainly Operational (0 to <25%)

-Notes: Ratio of Usable Office Area sorted into categories: Solely Office (100%) Mainly Office (75-99%) Mixed (25-74%) Mainly Operational (0-24%) Use: Tenancy Type is used in the Occupancy Report to compare the relative number, size and performance of different types of offices.
+Use: Tenancy Type is used in the Occupancy Report to compare the relative number, size and performance of different types of offices.